 8. Is it likely to have a significant effect on the environment?
 (Art.
-3.5) Z The Billesdon NP is a self contained plan and considers sites only at a local level to meet the requirements set out in the Local Plan.
-The Plan seeks to allocate a site for housing (up to 10 units as part of Policy Bpr1 and approximately 5 units as part of Policy Bpr3)).
+3.5) N The Billesdon NP is a self contained plan and considers sites only at a local level to meet the requirements set out in the Local Plan.
+The Plan seeks to allocate a site for housing (up to 10 units as part of Policy Bpr1).
 The Plan also seeks to include a Settlement Boundary inside which development is considered appropriate as windfall sites subject to other policy requirements (Policy BPr2: Infill).
 The assessment of the effects of the housing site allocations on the natural and historic environment can be found at Appendix 3 of this report.
 The level of development anticipated through these policies is not going to impact on any Natura 2000 site.
 The Neighbourhood Area does not have any sites of special scientific interest within it.
 Proposed development will not impact on any nationally recognised landscape designations.
 Water management is considered within the Plan, which identifies that Sustainable Drainage Systems (SuDS) should be used unless demonstrated to be inappropriate.
 More locally, the Neighbourhood Area has identified sites of historical and/or environmental significance including Local Green Space and policies have been developed to protect these.
 Fourteen Local Green Spaces have been designated which will afford these site a high level of protection.
 The Neighbourhood Plan has sought to protect local sites of historic environment significance (including a scheduled monument and Medieval earthworks).
 In addition designated heritage assets that have been identified in the Plan and the local built environment character is protected through policy.
-The NP also seeks to protect ridge and furrow land and important views within the neighbourhood area. --- --- ---
+The NP also seeks to protect ridge and furrow land and important views within the neighbourhood area. --- --- --

-5. Screening Outcome
+5. Determination

-- 5.1 As a result of the assessment in section 4, it is unlikely there will be any significant environmental effects arising from the Billesdon Neighbourhood Plan Review as prepared at January 2023.
-As such, the Billesdon Neighbourhood Plan with its current proposals does not require a full Strategic Environmental Assessment (SEA) to be undertaken. - 5.2 If the issues addressed in the Neighbourhood Plan should change, or further sites are allocated for development, then a new screening process should be undertaken determine whether an SEA will be required.
+- 5.1 As a result of the assessment in section 4 and the responses of the Statutory Consultees, it is the determination of the Council that there will not be any significant negative environmental effects arising from the Billesdon Neighbourhood Plan Review as prepared at January 2023.
+As such, the Billesdon Neighbourhood Plan with its current proposals does not require a full Strategic Environmental Assessment (SEA) to be undertaken. - 5.2 The Environment Agency, Natural England and Historic England have been consulted on the Screening Report of February 2023 prior to the Councils determination they are in agreement with the Councils view. - 5.3 If the issues addressed in the Neighbourhood Plan should change, or further sites are allocated for development, then a new screening process should be undertaken determine whether an SEA will be required.
 Please contact Harborough District Council again for advice in this circumstance.